Staying engaged when you work from home is difficult.

-Remote workers have a huge advantage in-office staff don’t:
+Remote workers have a considerable advantage in-office staff don’t:

-This means you not only have the freedom to work during the hours you’re most productive, but can arrange for flexible childcare during those times as well.
-And as remote working increases, so do childcare options that go beyond traditional daycare, nannies, school and summer camps.
+This means you not only have the freedom to work during the hours you’re most productive but can arrange for flexible childcare during those times as well.
+And as remote working increases, so do childcare options beyond traditional daycare, nannies, school, and summer camps.